The Great, Unsolvable Mystery

 If the underlying substance is consciousness, and we, along with the entire universe, are expressions of consciousness, how can a separate, personal God exist “out there.”
 Where would this personal God exist outside of the very consciousness that constitutes all reality?
 To assert a personal God as distinct from this fundamental consciousness introduces a duality that the dual-aspect monistic view seeks to overcome.

-In this context prayer shifts away from a petition directed to an external being to simply resting in being, as being.
-From this sense of fullness, peace flows.
-The love and compassion often attributed to a personal God is indeed the very nature of this unified consciousness which recognizes that there is no fundamental other.
+In this context prayer shifts away from a petition directed to an external being to simply resting in being, as being; and from this sense of fullness, peace flows.
+The love and compassion attributed to a personal God is indeed the very nature of this unified consciousness which recognizes that there is no fundamental other.

-So, from the nondual perspective, what has often been called a personal God might be better understood as a dynamic, creative aspect within the unified consciousness.
+So, from the nondual perspective, that which is called a personal God might be better understood as a dynamic, creative aspect within the unified consciousness.

 While the language of “God” can be used to describe this underlying conscious substance, the attribute of “personal” is incongruent with the core tenet of dual-aspect monism grounded in consciousness.
 The ultimate reality, from this viewpoint, is an impersonal (in the sense of not being a separate individual), unified field of awareness that expresses itself as the animate and inanimate universe.